 Now that you know what market sentiment is, in a nutshell, how do you identify it?
-You have to know your environment in order to succeed in it, therefore, to understand the global Forex market, you need to be aware of financial movements around the world from news announcements, for example, you can check our in-depth Exness broker analysis to learn more about the Forex market.
+You have to know your environment to succeed in it, therefore, to understand the global Forex market, you need to be aware of financial movements around the world from news announcements, for example, you can check our in-depth Exness broker analysis to learn more about the Forex market.

-For trading to occur, there have to be buyers and sellers, so if the Swiss Franc was being bought for a long time, it becomes overbought and pretty soon the buyers will run out and the sellers will take control.
-In this sense, market sentiment is not only for identifying trends, but also identifying signals of an overbought or oversold market.
+For trading to occur, there have to be buyers and sellers, so if the Swiss Franc was being bought for a long time, it becomes overbought, and pretty soon the buyers will run out, and the sellers will take control.
+In this sense, market sentiment is not only for identifying trends but also for identifying signals of an overbought or oversold market.

 Examples of sentiment indicators you should know

-There are various measures which traders use to determine the market sentiment, but we’re only going to focus on the most popular.
+There are various measures that traders use to determine market sentiment, but we’re only going to focus on the most popular.
 Remember, crowd mentality is key here, and you want to be on the side with most participants.
 The 3 most popular indicators in the world are: